-This taco kale steak salad is fantastic and has two of my favorites: kale and skirt steak.
+This taco kale salad with skirt steak is fantastic and has two of my favorites: kale and skirt steak.
 The kale even gets some extra attention with a little rubdown.
 Yes, rubdown, massage, salt scrub, whatever you want to call it, but the kale gets some love.
 Doing so softens the kale, seasons it and draws out more flavor.
 This technique works great with cabbage too, which is a nice alternative if you don’t have kale on hand for this recipe.

 Additionally, you can use ground meat or chicken instead of skirt steak, but I highly recommend the steak if you have access to it.
 Skirt steak is one of my favorite cuts, as it’s tender, easy and quick to cook, and extremely flavorful.

 Taco Kale Salad with Skirt Steak

 - 1 lb skirt steak, preferably grass-fed, cut into 1/4-inch pieces

 - 1/2 Tbsp grass-fed ghee or other fat of choice

 - 2 Tbsp organic taco seasoning blend (no sugar or additives)

 - 1-2 Tbsp fresh lime or lemon juice